 Support for international roaming

-Ability to support handheld terminals
+Ability to support handheld

-Support for range of new services and facilities
+Support for range of new services

 Spectral efficiency